 The comfort position you use will vary depending on your child's age and their level of fear.
 More support is needed for younger and more fearful children.
-You should also avoid lying your child down or physically restraining them as this increases their levels of pain and fear.
+Avoid physically restraining your child as this increases their levels of pain and fear.